Skip navigation

 • Vitamins and glucose

 The goal of treatment is to decrease thyroid hormone levels in the blood.
 Sometimes, high doses of iodine is given to try and stun the thyroid.
-Other drugs known as thionamides may be given to lower the hormone level in the blood.
+Other medicines known as thionamides may be given to lower the hormone level in the blood.
 Beta blocker medicines are often given by vein (IV) to slow the heart rate, lower blood pressure, and block the effects of the thyroid hormone excess.
 In some severe cases, glucocorticoids (steroids) are given.

 Antibiotics are given in case of infection.